How to get the Error Message with Logic App Try-Catch (Part II) – Using an Azure Function

 You have at least to options on the table to address and solve this issue:

-My dear friend Mike Stephenson wrote in the past a blog post, and when I spoke with him and shared some ideas about this topic, he pointed out his blog post: Cleaner Error Message with Logic App Try-Catch.
+My dear friend Mike Stephenson wrote a blog post on this topic, and when I spoke with him and shared some ideas, he pointed me to it: Cleaner Error Message with Logic App Try-Catch.

 Globally, his approach works like this:

-- For this problem, he will implement a try/catch pattern in the usual way, but in the catch block, he will go to call a function and pass the id for the run of the logic app.
+• For this problem, he will implement a try/catch pattern in the usual way, but in the catch block, he will call a function and pass the ID for the logic app run.

-- In the function, he will then call the Azure Management REST API and use a filter to get the actions that have a failed status.
+• In the function, he will call the Azure Management REST API and use a filter to retrieve actions with a failed status.

-My version works with the same principles as Mike’s version.
+My version follows the same principles as Mike’s.
 The only differences are that my version:

 ExtractLogicAppError Azure Function